ruokokoski/stock-app/documents/stock_apis.md

 Free real-time stock market APIs are relatively scarce and often come with strict limitations.
 For those needing real-time data, some providers offer options, but with restrictions on the number of calls.
 Alphavantage provides a robust range of market coverage and fundamental data, though it is limited to end-of-day updates in its free tier.
 However, fundamental metrics don't need to be updated in real-time, as they typically reflect longer-term financial data and trends, making end-of-day updates sufficient for most users.
 The 25 calls/day limitation can be managed by storing the data in own database, allowing for more efficient access.

 Tiingo is a versatile and comprehensive API offering real-time stock price data, along with additional features like news, company descriptions, and historical data.
 With its free tier, users can make up to 1,000 API calls per day.
+Also Finnhub offers real-time stock pricew data for US markets.
+It provides 60 API calls/min (the best for free tier) and websocket for 50 symbols.
-Using Tiingo, Twelvedata and Stockdata.org (and maybe also Finnhub and Alpaca) together, it might be possible to create a robust and diverse stock market application that taps into the strengths of each API.
+Using Tiingo, Twelvedata and Finnhub (and maybe also Stockdata.org and Alpaca) together, it might be possible to create a robust and diverse stock market application that taps into the strengths of each API.

 However, for comprehensive and real-time data, web scraping might be a necessary approach to bypass these limitations.

 ### Crypto APIs

-CoinCap
+CoinCap - tested good
 CoinGecko